 The faculty in our statistics group have received national and international recognition: the group includes recipients of awards such as Fellow of the American Statistical Association, Fellow of Institute of Mathematical Statistics, Fellow of American Statistical Association, and the Royal Statistical Society Guy Medal in Bronze, to name a few.
 In addition, faculty members have received grants from institutions such as the National Science Foundation, Alfred P. Sloan Foundation, Simons Foundation and National Institutes of Health.

 DSO Statistics group offers courses that cover some fundamental statistic concepts, along with electives on more current subjects such as data visualization, Python, machine learning, and artificial intelligence, among others.

 The department maintains a highly supportive and collegial atmosphere that fosters close cooperation and coordination among the faculty to ensure the integration of the several specific disciplines represented by individual members of the group.
 This collaborative imperative guarantees the continued relevance and timeliness of our teaching and research programs.
-For example, the department encourages research in the uses of statistics and information technology to provide better customer service, improve quality, and increase the productivity and flexibility of business processes.
-Another example is studying the role of information systems as a resource for fast response management in terms of new product development and order-to-delivery service.
+For example, our classes on Business Analytics are taught by both the IS and Statistics faculty.
+The department encourages research in the uses of statistics and information technology in the operations area, to provide better customer service, improve quality, and increase the productivity and flexibility of business processes, which is especially relevant in times of crises.
+Another example of research collaboration is studying the role of data and development of optimization algorithms in online marketplaces.